hypo69/hypo/docs/gemini/consultant/ru/endpoints/kazarinov/react/header.md

 import sys
 import json
-from packaging.version import Version
+from packaging.version import Version from pathlib import Path from src import gs

-from pathlib import Path
+# Get the root directory of the project
 def get_project_root(marker_files=('pyproject.toml', 'requirements.txt', '.git')) -> Path:
     """
     Finds the root directory of the project starting from the current file's directory,